-The UK's print sector is the world's fifth largest producer of printed products, according to The British Printing Industries Federation (BPIF).
-With a turnover of approximately £14 billion, it includes 10,000 companies, employing around 130,000 people.
+The UK's print sector is the world's sixth-largest producer of printed products, according to The British Printing Industries Federation (BPIF).
+With a turnover of more than £11.6billion, the sector includes 7,400 companies, employing around 105,000 people.

-You can find work in the print industry in almost all areas of the UK; the highest concentration of companies is in London and the South East, but there are also large numbers of opportunities in the North West, the East Midlands and Yorkshire and Humberside.
+You can find work in the print industry in almost all areas of the UK.
+The highest concentration of companies is in London and the South East, but there is also a large number of opportunities in the North West, the East Midlands and Yorkshire and Humberside.

-The largest sector in the industry is advertising literature, event programmes, etc (37%), followed by newspapers, magazines and books (24%).
+The largest sector in the industry is printed packaging (25%), followed by advertising literature and event programmes (24%), followed by newspapers, magazines and books (22%).

 There are also companies that specialise in security printing (cheques, tickets and secure documents), and in packaging and labels.